lturner19/Digital_Notebook/README.md

 ## USAGE

-This application can be used to write, save, and then delete notes created by the user.
+This application can be used to write and save notes or tasks created by the user.
+The users can return to view their notes and delete them as needed.

 <br>